bonoboisamonkey/bonoboisamonkey.github.io/README.md

-# Bonobos are the cutest and most relaxed and chilled living in our planer.
+# Bonobos are the cutest, most relaxed and chilled creatures in our planet.
 They are not just monkeys.
+Be nice, be Bonobo.